lit/lit.dev/packages/lit-dev-content/site/docs/releases/upgrade.md

 import {repeat} from `lit/directives/repeat.js`;
 ```

-## Load `polyfill-support` when using webcomponents polyfills
+## Load `polyfill-support` when using web components polyfills

 Lit 2.0 still supports the same browsers down to IE11.
-However, given the broad adoption of Web Components APIs in modern browsers, we have taken the opportunity to move all of the code required for interfacing with the `webcomponents` polyfills out of the core libraries and into an opt-in support file, so that the tax for supporting older browsers is only paid when required.
+However, given the broad adoption of Web Components APIs in modern browsers, we have taken the opportunity to move all of the code required for interfacing with the web components polyfills out of the core libraries and into an opt-in support file, so that the tax for supporting older browsers is only paid when required.

-In general, any time you use the `webcomponents` polyfills, you should also load the `lit/polyfill-support.js` support file once on the page, similar to a polyfill.
+In general, any time you use the web components polyfills, you should also load the `lit/polyfill-support.js` support file once on the page, similar to a polyfill.
 For example:

 ```html
 <script src="node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js">